YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

 The 4th column can be a character vector or a numeric vector.
 For a character vector, choose the `rect_discrete` plot type.
 For a numeric vector, choose the `rect_gradual` plot type.

-Acceptable data format can be
+Acceptable input data format can be

 ```